Bonin Field, St. Partrick Irish - St. Francis, MN

-On July 25, 2024, I attended the St. Partick Shamrocks VS the Chaska Diamonds, a 35-year and older townball team game at Bonin Field.
-St. Patrick is a small unincorporated community comprising the St. Patrick Tavern and Grill, the St. Patrick Catholic Church of Cedar Lake, the St. Patrick Catholic Cementary, and Bonin Field.
+On July 25, 2024, I attended the St. Patrick Shamrocks vs. the Chaska Diamonds, a 35-year-and-over town ball team game at Bonin Field.
+St. Patrick is a small unincorporated community comprising the St. Patrick Tavern and Grill, the St. Patrick Catholic Church of Cedar Lake, the St. Patrick Catholic Cemetery, and Bonin Field.
 Bonin Field was named after a former Catholic Priest, Fr.
 Leo Bonin, who was instrumental in supporting local baseball in St. Patrick in the 1950s.

 Bonin Field had a significant renovation project in 1989.
-An electronic scoreboard was erected in 2004, infield irrigation was added in 2008, and over 1,000 linear feet of drainage tile was added below the playing surface in 2012.
-In late summer 2015, irrigation was added to the rest of the field, and a zone to water the infield ag-lime.
+An electronic scoreboard was installed in 2004, infield irrigation was added in 2008, and over 1,000 linear feet of drainage tile were installed below the playing surface in 2012.
+In late summer 2015, irrigation was added to the rest of the field, along with a zone to water the infield with ag-lime.
 In the fall of 2018, the 30-year-old homemade backstop was demolished and replaced with a concrete knee wall and net backstop system.
 Part of the project was funded by a $10,000 grant from the Minnesota Twins Community Fund.

 A capital campaign for various improvements was launched in early 2021.
-By the end of 2021, nearly $335,000 had been pledged, and Phase I of improvements, the installation of Musco LED ballpark lights, was set in motion.
+By the end of 2021, nearly $335,000 had been pledged, and Phase I of the improvements, which included the installation of Musco LED ballpark lights, was underway.
 The lights were installed in February 2022, and the first official night game at Bonin Field occurred on June 3, 2022.

-In the Fall of 2023, an ADA-accessible fan deck was constructed, allowing for easier access, mobility, and improved site lines for all fans and visitors to the ballpark.
+In the Fall of 2023, an ADA-accessible fan deck was constructed, allowing for easier access, improved mobility, and enhanced sightlines for all fans and visitors to the ballpark.
 As additional campaign funds are secured, additional improvements are planned.

-The large embankment along the third base side gives fans a unique bird' s-eye view of the action on the field.
+The large embankment along the third base side provides fans with a unique bird's-eye view of the action on the field.
 The field’s dimensions are 318 ft. to each corner, 345 ft. to the gaps, and 365 ft. to the straightaway center.
-The fully stocked concession stand offers cold beverages, hot dogs, candy, chips, popcorn, and other treats.
+The fully stocked concession stand offers a variety of cold beverages, hot dogs, candy, chips, popcorn, and other treats.

 Bonin Field hosts several teams, including: